Jitu0110/RLMujoco/README.md

 1) Train agents in diverse and complex environments using MuJoCo.
 2) Utilize the Gymnasium interface for rendering the training environments.
-3) Explore the capabilities of advanced RL algorithms such as Proximal Policy Optimization (PPO), Soft Actor Critic (SAC) , Advantage Actor Critic (A2C), Deep Q Network (DQN) etc
+3) Explore the capabilities of advanced RL algorithms such as Proximal Policy Optimization (PPO), Soft Actor Critic (SAC) , Advantage Actor Critic (A2C), Deep Q Network (DQN) etc.
 4) Exploit hyper-parameters such as learning rate and discount factor through tuning to obtain optimized model.
-5) Manipulate reward calculation in sub env
+5) Manipulate reward calculation in sub env.

 ## Getting Started